Home

 Evening around Three Island Crossing State Park is a good time to spot California quail.
 They are out moving around.
 During this time of year these birds are paired up.
 This is one colorful male, his mate is not nearly as colorful.

-This is looking to the southeast across the Snake River from Three Island Crossing State Park in the late afternoon.
+This is looking to the southeast across the Snake River Valley from Three Island Crossing State Park in the late afternoon.
 So much of the geography in southern Idaho is lava rock.
 Surprisingly along the south side of the river is this large river cut of sedimentary rock.

 Until next time remember how good life is.